 Treatment consists of up to five courses of treatment with botulinum toxin injections every 12 weeks.
 The injections are given into muscles around the head and neck.
 It is not clear how this treatment may work for migraine.
 Botulinum toxin relaxes muscles but it may also have some sort of action to block pain signals.
 The theory is that these actions may have an effect of stopping a migraine headache from being triggered.

-In 2012, guidelines were issued by the National Institute for Health and Care Excellence (NICE) on this treatment.
+In 2012, guidelines were issued by NICE on this treatment.
 NICE recommends botulinum toxin type A as a possible treatment for preventing headaches in some adults with persistent (chronic) migraine.
 The criteria set down by NICE for people who may be considered for this treatment are:

 - If you have chronic migraine (that is, you have headaches on at least 15 days each month, with migraine on at least eight of these days); and